 - Patient satisfaction surveys.
 These surveys ask for a specific type of feedback and serve as a way for your practice to find out what areas need improvement and where you excel.

-Jotform offers HIPAA-compliant online forms through its Silver and Gold plans, so that your practice can ensure the information you gather is secure.
+Jotform offers HIPAA-compliant online forms through its Gold and Enterprise plans, so that your practice can ensure the information you gather is secure.
 Patients can schedule appointments online, pay their bills, sign consent forms, and send important documentation or images.

 Taking the next steps